 How do you find brands or how does a brand find you?

 In late 2016 I joined a group called Courage To Earn.
 That was a game changer for me.
 I knew from seeing other bloggers work that you could get paid to blog but had NO idea how!
 After joining, I learned so much about the paid aspect of blogging.
 The turning point, however, was the Courage to earn More group that Brandi created.
 I was part of the Beta group and learned SO MUCH!
 I can’t say enough good things about Brandi and how amazing she is.
 She knows her stuff, and she loves helping others get to where they want to be in their business.
 Alright, enough girl crushing!
 Lol, One thing that I learn is that you need to expose yourself!
-Get to know people, don’t be afraid to ask for help, join networks such as (IZEA, Tapinfluence, Fohr, AspireIQ, and more) that connects brands with influences.
+Get to know people, don’t be afraid to ask for help, join networks that connect brands with influences.
 Brandi has an ebook that I highly suggest you get if you are serious about earning an income blogging.
 Get her pitch bundle HERE.

 - Update your About Me page to let brands you are available for work